la2050/archive/_projects/2015/free-music-studio-access-for-students-of-los-angeles.md

     Angeles.
 We will surely form relationships with these kids and hope to inspire them with a supportive environment to create and eventually take their ideas around the world like we have.
+  Where will you be working?:
+    - East LA
+  How do you plan to use these resources to make change?:
+    - Implement a pilot or new project
+    - Expand a pilot or a program
+    - Advocate with policymakers and leaders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Create” metrics?:
+    - Employment in the creative industries
+    - Arts establishments per capita
+    - Minority- and women-owned firms
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Recruiting and retention rates for local higher education institutions (Dream Metric)
+    - >-
+      Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?